TedHusted/awake/awake.md/awake.md

 	“Welcome to Porto Mobility.
 Can I help you?”

 	The showroom is a long rectangle, with the door on one side, next to a large pane window.
-Parallel to the door are lines of wheel chairs, each with its own design.
-A stuffed pooh bear is sitting in one of the chairs.
-On one side, behind the wheel chairs, is a selection of power lift recliners.
+Parallel to the door are lines of wheelchairs, each with its own design.
+There are black, red, green, and purple chairs.
+Not one is blue and orange.
+A stuffed pooh bear is sitting in one of the green chairs.
+On one side, behind the wheelchairs, is a selection of power lift recliners.

 	The greeter’s name tag reads “Frederico, Store Manager”.
 Under the name tag is a lapel button with a QR code for access to the store’s link account.